 Best Foods To Increase A Child’s Height

 A balanced diet with enhanced intake of certain nutrients is important to promote growth in children.
-Below is a list of some foods that you could add to your child’s diet on a regular basis to ensure optimum growth in height (and weight).
+Below is a list of some foods you could add to your child’s diet regularly to ensure optimum height growth.
+They can also promote healthy weight gain in kids by giving them all the essential nutrients in the right amounts.

 1. Eggs

 An egg provides almost 6.5 grams of protein and has almost all the essential amino acids in it (4) (5).
-This makes egg a source of complete protein that is required for skeletal growth of children (6).
-Besides, it has several other nutrients like vitamin D, phosphorus, omega-3 fatty acids, selenium, and iodine that helps in overall growth and development of children (7).
+This makes eggs a source of complete protein that is required for skeletal growth of children (6).
+Besides, it has several other nutrients like vitamin D, phosphorus, omega-3 fatty acids, selenium, and iodine that help in overall growth and development of children (7).
+You can prepare a variety of tasty dishes and high-protein snacks for kids using eggs in different ways to contribute to their daily protein requirement.

 2. Milk